Non Refundable Good Faith Deposit required to consider the animal sold

 Donkeys have cylindrically shaped hooves unlike a horse.
 More steep shape than a horse often club footed straight down cylinder shaped.
 Not sloped at heel like horses.

 Donkeys hooves will naturally wear down if they have enough land to roam and will require less trimming than a horse.
 Horse people tend to over trim on a schedule which farriers love...it's easy money skimming a tiny bit off your animals hoof every 5-8 weeks at $40 a pop.
-Donkeys do not need trimmed that frequently 3 or 4 months as a rule not every few weeks.
+Donkeys do not need trimmed that frequently every 3 or 4 months as a rule not every few weeks.

 Donkeys are susceptible to founder and white line disease which can cripple them but often times proper trimming they get around fine.
 You are not riding the donkeys they do not need perfect hooves like a horse.

 Often donkeys are born with 3 good hooves one will be mishaped.
-Sometimes one will be crooked from birth and that one will need frequent trimming because it does not wear properly.
+Sometimes one will be crooked from birth and that one will need more frequent trimming because it does not wear properly.
 Some have 4 hooves each a different shape!
 You do not have to worry just keep them a decent length so they do not start to curve under or curl up.

 Properly growing hooves will naturally chip off like God intended.
 But some hoof walls curve under and do not chip and that leads to slipper feet/hooves or boat feet people call them.
+If you notice the walls of the hoof not chipping but going underneath the hoof you need to have them trimmed.

 I don't worry when hooves chip off that's nature doing what God intended hooves to do.
 FARRIERS CAME About BECAUSE EQUINES ARE NOT FREE ROAMING...NATURALLY Wearing hooves down!
-Man's lack of using the donkeys created need for farriers.
+Man's lack of using the donkeys created a need for farriers.

 You can literally watch You Tube videos and learn to trim them yourselves, if you are strong enough to do it.
 I'm not but my son is!
 So he will occasionally help me and trim those who need it.
+But most donkeys will come to you needing a trim.

 Let us supply your family with quality livestock.
 We have many repeat customers for a reason!